alessgorgo/SimpleCrypt/README.md

 # Encryptix - Documentation

 ## Overview
 **Encryptix** is a lightweight terminal-based tool for encrypting and decrypting files and directories using **AES-256** encryption.
-Packaged as a shell script (`Encryptix.sh`), it provides a simple yet secure method for protecting sensitive data directly from the command line.
-It supports password-based encryption with **PBKDF2** key derivation for enhanced security and provides user-friendly logging and backup functionalities.
+Packaged as a shell script (`Encryptix.sh`), it offers a simple and secure method for protecting sensitive data directly from the command line.
+With password-based encryption using **PBKDF2** key derivation for enhanced security, user-friendly logging, and backup functionalities, Encryptix makes security easier to manage.

 ---

 ## Features

-- **File Encryption/Decryption**: Encrypt individual files with AES-256 encryption and securely decrypt them when needed.
+- **File Encryption/Decryption**: Encrypt individual files with AES-256 encryption and decrypt them securely when needed.
-- **Directory Encryption/Decryption**: Encrypt or decrypt entire directories, simplifying batch processing of files.
+- **Directory Encryption/Decryption**: Encrypt or decrypt entire directories, enabling batch processing of multiple files.
-- **Alias Commands**: Simple aliases (`nc`, `dc`, `ncdir`, `dcdir`) to streamline the encryption/decryption process.
+- **Alias Commands**: Simple aliases (`nc`, `dc`, `ncdir`, `dcdir`) make encryption and decryption faster and more intuitive.
-- **Backup Creation**: Prompt to create a backup before encrypting a file, safeguarding original content.
+- **Backup Creation Prompt**: Before encrypting, you’ll be asked to create a backup to safeguard the original content.
-- **Secure Logging**: Operations are logged in `$HOME/file_encryption.log` for tracking encryption and decryption events.
+- **Secure Logging**: Encryption and decryption activities are logged in `$HOME/file_encryption.log`, ensuring traceability.
-- **Password Security**: Utilizes **PBKDF2** for key derivation, improving security over SHA-256.
+- **Strong Key Derivation**: Utilizes **PBKDF2** with 100,000 iterations, improving security compared to SHA-256.
-- **Environment Variable for Password**: Option to use the `$PASSWORD` environment variable to handle passwords more securely.
+- **Password via Environment Variable**: Supports the `$PASSWORD` environment variable for secure, non-interactive operations.
-- **Interactive Password Input**: Secure, masked password input with confirmation for added assurance.
+- **Silent and Verbose Modes**: New logging flexibility with silent (`-s`) and verbose (`-v`) options.

 ---